twilight-wizard/nixmentors/Lab6-Puppet/Lab6.md

 }
 ```

 Notice the capitalized User.
-Puppet uses this notation when it is wants to refer to a resource that is declared somewhere else.
-In this case it is looking up a user called 'krinkle' in a table of users.
-It tells Puppet to make sure to create this resource after the 'krinkle' user is created.
+Puppet uses this notation when it wants to refer to a resource that is declared somewhere else.
+In this case it is looking up a user called 'krinkle' in its collection of user resources.
+It tells Puppet to make sure to create the file resource after the 'krinkle' user is created.

 Delete the file and the user from your client.
 Make sure that re-running Puppet properly creates the user and the file.